colletj/rbdperfscripts/README.md

 # rbdperfscripts

-Simple ceph-rbd single-node I/O performance benchmarking scripts
+Simple ceph-rbd single-node I/O performance benchmarking scripts.
+The master branch holds the most generic version of the bench suite while specialized branchs where added when needed.

 ## Architecture